< /> < />

 It’s an important difference to understand as it’s one you won’t see reflected by the number on the scales.

 Though two people might weigh the same, researchers have found that those with a higher percentage of body fat have a higher overall death rate, regardless of body mass index (BMI).
-This is because fat increases your chance of developing conditions like hypertension, diabetes, and heart disease [2].
+This is because fat increases your chance of developing certain conditions [2].

 Therefore, it’s important to focus not so much on the scales but rather on how you feel and the changes to body composition.